 As required by the Italian and the European Union's legislation, the financial statements must conform with the requirements of the relevant European directives and with the IFRS issued by the International Accounting Standards Board (IASB) as endorsed in the European Union.
-According to Regulation (EC) n° 1606/2002 the International Financial Reporting Standards (IFRS) are incorporated into EU legislation by the European Commission if they meet the criteria provided by the Regulation.
+According to Regulation (EC) no 1606/2002 the International Financial Reporting Standards (IFRS) are incorporated into EU legislation by the European Commission if they meet the criteria provided by the Regulation.
 The IFRS are endorsed by the Commission after obtaining the binding opinion of the committee composed of representatives from Member State (ARC -Accounting Regulatory Committee).
-The legislative Decree 38/05 identifies the companies which are mandatorily required or permitted to adopt the International Accounting Standards (IAS/ISFR) in preparing Consolidated and Separate Financial Statements, as follows: - Publicly traded entities, banks, publicly accountable entities, regulated financial entities are mandatorily required to fill their consolidated and separate financial statement according to IAS/IFRS. including issuers whose securities are widely held; - Publicly traded insurance entities/ private insurance entities are mandatorily required to fill their consolidated financial statement according to IAS/IFRS; - Entities other than those that are allowed to prepare abridged accounts are permitted to fill their consolidated and separate financial statements according to IAS/IFRS.
-Therefore, the scope of the mandatory application in Italy is wider than that provided by Regulation (EC) no 1606/2002, which is limited to consolidated financial statements of publicly traded entities.
+The legislative Decree 38/05, as amended by Law No. 145/2018, identifies the companies which are mandatorily required or permitted to adopt the International Accounting Standards (IAS/IFRS) in preparing Consolidated and Separate Financial Statements, as follows: - Publicly traded entities and publicly accountable entities are mandatorily required to fill their consolidated and separate financial statement according to IAS/IFRS.
+According to Law No. 145/2018, issuers whose securities are widely held, unlisted banks and other unlisted supervised financial intermediaries have now the option and not anymore the obligation to fill their consolidated and separate financial statement according to IAS/IFRS; - Publicly traded insurance entities/ private insurance entities are mandatorily required to fill their consolidated financial statement according to IAS/IFRS; - Entities other than those that are allowed to prepare abridged accounts are permitted to fill their consolidated and separate financial statements according to IAS/IFRS.
+The scope of the mandatory application in Italy is wider than that provided by Regulation (EC) no 1606/2002, which is limited to consolidated financial statements of publicly traded entities.
 The wide use in Italy of an high quality set of accounting standard is aimed at improving investor protection and enhancing their confidence.
 The Bank of Italy issues the national regulation (Circular n.
 262/2005) regarding standardized schemes and templates, in order to ensure a consistent and homogeneous "disclosure" in the Financial statements published by banks and other supervised financial intermediaries.
 The Bank of Italy has reviewed the schemes and templates of Circular n.
 262/2005 due to the application of IFRS 9 since 1 January 2018.
 On December 22, 2017, the updated Circular n.
 262/2005 was published.
 Enforcement on financial information issued by listed companies is carried out by Consob on a systematic basis.
 According to Article 89-quater of Consob Regulation no. 11971/1999 on issuers, Consob shall perform checks of the financial information contained in the documents made public by listed issuers under the law on a sample basis, in accordance with the relevant standards issued by the ESMA (see in this respect ESMA Guidelines on enforcement of financial information, in force since December 29, 2014 and implemented by Consob).
 According to Article 157 of Legislative Decree no. 58/1998, the resolution of the shareholders' meeting or meeting of the supervisory board approving the annual accounts may be challenged by Consob within six months of the entry of the annual accounts or the consolidated accounts in the Company Register.
 Where the infringement to the reporting framework are material the Commission may submit the case to the Civil Courts.
 According the article 154-ter of Legislative Decree no. 58/1998, without prejudice to the powers envisaged by Article 157, subsection 2, where it is ascertained that documents comprising the financial statements pursuant to this article do not comply with drafting regulations, Consob may request that the issuer publishes this fact and arrange publication of supplementary information as necessary in order to reinstate correct market information.
 See also EU Commission response.
-Other actions: The Bank of Italy contributes to the improvement of international accounting standards participating in the working groups on accounting issues established at the BCBS and EBA level, as well as Consob participates
+Other actions: